lemonrock/tcp-engine/README.md

 * After 11 retransmissions (ie we have sent 12 transmissions) have been sent of the same segment, we drop the connection without sending a reset;
 * Retransmissions and Zero-Window probes after the 8th are no-longer backed off
 * Retransmissions during the SYN_SENT state have a different back-off profile to the norm (but match FreeBSD).
-* Minimum retransmission time-out, and initial retransmission time-out is 128ms, not 1sec.
+* Minimum retransmission time-out, and initial retransmission api.time-out is 128ms, not 1sec.
 * Maximum retransmission time-out is just over 65 seconds (512 x 128ms).
 * Zero-window probe times match retransmission time-outs.